 In TM, the mantra helps calm the mind.
 When you sit down to meditate, you close your eyes and start repeating the mantra silently to yourself.
 Over time, your thoughts will naturally slow down, and you will feel more relaxed.
 If your thoughts begin to drift, simply guide your attention back to the mantra.

-For example, imagine someone named Sarah, who is new to Transcendental Meditation.
+For example, imagine Sarah, who is just learning how to practice transcendental meditation.
 She finds a comfortable spot to sit quietly and begins repeating her mantra, “AING.”
 At first, her thoughts are all over the place—she thinks about her to-do list, her recent conversations, and the noise outside.
 But as she keeps saying “AING” softly, she starts to feel calm.

 Suddenly, she remembers her upcoming work presentation.
 Instead of getting upset, she notices the thought and goes back to saying “AING.”
 After a little while, she realizes that her thoughts are fading, and her mind is getting quieter.
 This helps her feel more relaxed.